About

 • Most importantly – Have Fun Wheeling!

-• We are a non-profit organization that became chartered and incorporated in the State of Colorado in June of 1993.
+• We are a non-profit organization that became chartered and incorporated in the State of Colorado in August of 1993.

 Early in 1993, a part time resident of Durango, Byron Dillon, contacted Pat Murphy Motors about starting a four-wheel drive club.
 Phone calls were made to friends interested in 4-wheeling and a meeting was set up at Pat Murphy Motors.
 The intent was to bring individuals together to support the 4-wheeling community.